WHAT YOU NEED TO KNOW ABOUT ME

-Juliet has a BA in Visual Arts from Brown University, a MFA in Computer Art from the School of Visual Arts, and is a member of the Saori Leadership Committee based in Osaka, Japan.
-Juliet has been a part of the fiber community for 8 years having solo shows including Chashama, New York, NY; Sumei Multidisciplinary Arts Center, NJ; Creative Arts Workshop, CT; Garrison Art Center, NY; Artworks Gallery, NJ; and Saori Kaisak Gallery, Osaka, Japan.
+I have a BA in Visual Arts from Brown University, a MFA in Computer Art from the School of Visual Arts, and am a member of the Saori Leadership Committee based in Osaka, Japan.
+I have been a part of the fiber community for over 8 years, having solo shows including Chashama, New York City; Living Room, St. Peter’s Church, New York City; Sumei, Newark, NJ; Creative Arts Workshop, New Haven, CT; Garrison Art Center, Garrison, NY; Artworks Gallery, Trenton, NJ; and Saori Kaisak Gallery, Osaka, Japan.

 Read about why I do what I do in the Surface Design Blog